Nouman12343/Pdf/README.md

     ```bash
     python pdf_extractor.py
     ```
-    Keep this terminal window open.
+    Could you keep this terminal window open?
 You should see a message indicating the server is running, usually on `http://127.0.0.1:5000`.

 2.  **Open the Frontend:**
-    Locate the `index.html` file in your `Pdf extractor` folder and double-click it to open it in your web browser.
+    Locate the `index.html` file in your `PDF extractor` folder and double-click it to open it in your web browser.

 3.  **Extract Text:**
     *   Click the "Choose File" button on the web page.